NCAR/finn/README.md

 ```

-### Just in case: starting, stopping, and deleting Docker containers
+### 9, Just in case: starting, stopping, and deleting Docker containers

 Sometimes you may want to stop the container, and start it again.

-#### Stopping the container
+#### 9.1 Stopping the container

-When you are done for the day, you stop container.
+When you are done for the day, you should stop container.
+To do this, follow these instructions:

 First stop the Jupyter Notebook application by typing `ctrl+C` in the
 terminal that started the Notebook.
 Then use following command.